andiub97/CovidPubRank/README.md

 ## Loads a list of edges from a given file path

-A <b>list of edges</b> is define as a pair RDD (RDD[(Int, Int)] ) each of which is composed by two integers: the first one identifies the current node's id and the second one the outcome node's id.
+A <b>list of edges</b> is define as a pairRDD (RDD[(Int, Int)] ) each of which is composed by two integers: the first one identifies the current node's id and the second one represents the outcome node's id.

 ## Loads node labels from a given file path

-Each <b>node</b> is define as a pair RDD (RDD[(Int, String)]) each of which is composed by an integer and a string: the first parameter identifies the node's id and the second one represents the name of the scientific article.
+Each <b>node</b> is define as a pairRDD (RDD[(Int, String)]) each of which is composed by an integer and a string: the first parameter identifies the node's id and the second one represents the name of the scientific article.

 ## Page rank computation

 To execute page rank computation we have used two different classes of algorithms:
 * Sequential algorithms, executed on a single node
-* Distributed algorithms, executed in parallel on differents nodes
+* Distributed algorithms, executed in parallel on different nodes

 ### Sequential algorithms
 This class of algorithms computes the contribution for each node in a sequential way (one by one) so if the size of the datasets grows up the computation time increases linearly.
-The RDDs of nodes and edges were been transformed into a <b>List[(Int,Int)]</b> or a <b>Graph[(Int,String),String]</b> before the start of the algorithms computations.\
+The RDDs of nodes and edges were been transformed into a <b>List[(Int,Int)]</b> or a <b>Graph[(Int,String),String]</b> before the start of the algorithms' computation.\
 It was been used two different algorithms: an our custom PageRank and a library PageRank algorithm.\
 The first one computes the ranking in a normalize way and after ten iterations returns the rank list as result.
-The second one computes the ranking by using a Graph stucture and returns a not normalize rank list.
+The second one computes the ranking by using a Graph stucture and returns a not normalize rank list as result.

 ###  Distributed algorithms